-You call an HVAC company to get your furnace serviced prior to the fall and winter season and when the technician comes out to look at it, they tell you that you will need to replace the entire system.
+Do I need a new furnace?
+You call an HVAC company to get your furnace serviced prior to the fall and winter season.
+When the technician comes out, they tell you that you will need to replace the entire system.
 They might start talking about bringing things up to current code.
 There might be talk of BTUs or talk about the size of the ductwork and velocity of airflow.
 They could say you need a new furnace because yours is 10 years old and “could go any minute”.
 This all sounds scary!
 You can’t risk your heat going out in the dead of winter!

 So how do you know if you really need a new furnace or if the HVAC company just wants to sell you a new unit?
 The average cost to replace a gas furnace can range from $4000 to $8000 and can be even higher depending on whether ductwork and other components need to be replaced.
 With this in mind, it’s important to ask questions and do some research before committing to a new system.

 With proper maintenance, gas furnaces last 20 to 30 years, or even longer.
 If a furnace is properly maintained and gets serviced regularly, it is unlikely that it needs to be replaced.
 Typically, once the heat exchanger cracks, it may be time to replace the system since it is one of the most expensive components.